ManjuLanjewar/VSD_HDP/README.md

     7. Provide the load capacitance (NLDM --> range of capacitances)
     8. Provide simultion constraints

 These 8 steps are fed via a configuration file to the characterization software called "GUNA".
-And the software will generate timing, noise, power .libs, function (part of 3-) above).
+And the software will generate timing, noise, power models,.libs function.

 There are hence three characterization types: timing characterization, power characterization, and noise characterization.

+##### General Timing and Characterization Parameters

+**Timimg Threshold Definations**

+Timing Characterisation --> Delays between input and output wave from (Propagation Delay), Rise time; Fall time delays (Transition delay).
+Timing threshold definitions are points whose definitions help us calculate slew from the waveforms (definitions are for slew_low_rise_thr, slew_high_rise_thr, slew_low_fall_thr, and slew_high_fall_thr), and the delay of the cell between input and output plots (definitions are for in_rise_thr, in_fall_thr, out_rise_thr, and out_fall_thr).

+Solution --> Choosing the correct threshold points, Having proper circuit designs to reduce the wire delays.
+Negative delays are intolerable.

+The choice of the threshold definitions is important to get correct propagation delay and transition time.
+Propagation delay = time(out_thr) - time(inthr).
+Fall/Rise Transition time = time(slew_highthr) - time(slew_low_thr).
+Typical values: slew_low_rise_thr=20%, slew_high_rise_thr=80%, slew_low_fall_thr=20%, slew_high_fall_thr=80%, in_rise_thr=50%, in_fall_thr=50%, out_rise_thr=50%, and out_fall_thr=50%.